-Expected value is essential.
-Putting it bluntly should make it easier for new bettors to see.
 Expected value, or EV for short, might just be the easiest way for new bettors to find great value bets (hence the name!).
 While all those other words and terms are important to know and understand as well, a bettor can survive with a great understanding of EV.

 So what is expected value in sports betting?
 It is the measure of what a bettor can expect to win or lose on each bet placed on the same odds time and time again.
 Positive expected value (+EV) implies profit over time, while a negative value (-EV) implies a loss over time.
 Obviously, the higher the EV goes, the better value the bet.